johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

         """
-            Minimises the effect of noisy background from the original garment image by first expanding (dilating) the garment mask with 50 pixels in all directions and considering everything outside that mask background that can be ignored.
+            Minimises the effect of noisy background from the original garment image by first expanding (dilating) the garment mask with 50 pixels in all directions and considering everything outside that mask as background that can be ignored.
             Returns image showing original image within dilated mask
         """
         if (mask_img.shape[2] > 1): #if colour turn to gray